Epitech-Lyon/Thunderbolt/README.md

 # Thunderbolt

-Thunderbolt is a set of functions used for a basic Cloud control.
+Thunderbolt is a set of functions used for a basic cloud control.

 For now and being limited by my knowledge only AWS functions are provided.